nucleic/enaml/enaml/workbench/schema.rst

 Additional properties may be provided as required by an extension point or to provide metadata to other parts of the application.

-point
-	The fully qualified identifier of the extension point to which the extension contributes.
-This value must be a string.

 id
 	The globally unique identifier for the extension.
 This value must be a string and can be provided in one of two forms: